The Gerson Therapy for Cancer

 - Eliminate further poisoning of your body by removing the sources of chemicals and toxins in your environment such as household cleaners, fabric softeners, non-organic soaps and shampoos, perfumes and deodorants, and air fresheners.

-One of the main benefits of the Gerson Therapy is its rapid elevation of the pH, or alkalinity, of the body.
-Cancer cannot survive an alkaline environment, and the proteolytic (protein-digesting) pancreatic enzymes that normally keep cancer in check are reactivated in an alkaline environment.
+One of the claimed benefits of the Gerson Therapy is its rapid elevation of the pH, or alkalinity, of the body.
+Cancer is theorized to not survive an alkaline environment, and the proteolytic (protein-digesting) pancreatic enzymes that normally keep cancer in check are reactivated in an alkaline environment.
 Additionally, the red blood cells that supply every one of our cells lose their ability to carry oxygen at low pH (acidic) values.
 When the vegan diet raises the pH of the blood stream, disease processes become disabled while the body’s immune system, deactivated by an acidic environment, begins to become active again, attacking the disease-causing organisms.

 In April 2007, Alex Molassiotis, Ph.D., of the Hong Kong Polytechnic University, wrote, “A considerable number of patients with cancer have used or are using the Gerson Therapy, an alleged anticancer metabolic diet.
 However, there is almost no scientific support for this regimen.
 Hence, the present case review study of six patients with metastatic cancer who used the Gerson Therapy aims at critically evaluating each case to derive some valid interpretations of its potential effect.